mpsijm/chipcie-poc/content/resources.md

 Any problems or questions you encounter, ask either the runners, in a clarification request or to your coach.

+## Understanding the problem format
+The problems in a contest are formatted in a standard way: they have a story to provide the context, followed by a technical specification of the input and output.
+The BAPC jury have provided advice and hints on understanding the problem format at [jury.bapc.eu/hints](https://jury.bapc.eu/hints/).
+This page also contains general information on how submissions are judged during a contest, as well as tips about interactive problems.

 ## General tips
  * Read the output specification carefully!
  * Don't forget to remove debug prints!
  * When integers get large, use 64-bit!
  * Do not do string concatenation with + in a loop!
  * Calling functions is more expensive than you might think!
+ * For Java, `BufferedReader` is faster than `Scanner`!
  * Don't forget to eat and drink.
 Programming contest is a sport, and you need to be energised and focussed for 5 hours.